 The rate of binge drinking climbed the most among women ages 30 to 44 without children.
 In research released in December 2019, Columbia University reported 21 percent of women 30 to 44 reported binge drinking in 2006.
 By 2018, the rate had increased to 42 percent.

-Older women, ages 45 to 55, are drinking more heavily too, according to the study.
+According to the study, older women, ages 45 to 55, are drinking more heavily too.